pharo-project/pharo-potentialEnhancementLogs/Spec.md

  Here are some notes for the simplification of Spec

+# cleaning
+AbstractAdapter>>buildWidget is old it should not refer anymore to SpecInterpreter

+AbstractAdapter>>buildWidget

+    ^ self subclassResponsibility

 # Inconsistent instance variables naming

 It is really confusing that some variables are named *Holder while other not.
 So you never know and only the initialize method can tell us.